immich-app/immich/docs/docs/administration/backup-and-restore.md

 Refer to the official [postgres documentation](https://www.postgresql.org/docs/current/backup.html) for details about backing up and restoring a postgres database.
 :::

+Immich saves [file paths in the database](https://github.com/immich-app/immich/discussions/3299), it does not scan the library folder to update the database so backups are crucial.

 The recommended way to backup and restore the Immich database is to use the `pg_dumpall` command.

 ```bash title='Backup'